Cray-HPE/docs-csm/install/deploy_management_nodes.md

       > linux# bmc=ncn-w001-mgmt # Change this to be each node in turn.
       > linux# ssh -L 9443:$bmc:443 -N root@eniac-ncn-m001
       > ```
+      >
       > Opening a web browser to `https://localhost:9443` will give access to the BMC's web interface.

    1. When the node boots, you will be able to use the conman session to see the BIOS menu to check and set the time to current UTC time.
       The process varies depending on the vendor of the NCN.

    1. After you have verified the correct time, power off the NCN.

    Repeat the above process for each NCN.

 <a name="update_management_node_firmware"></a>

 ## 2. Update Management Node Firmware

 > All firmware can be found in the HFP package provided with the Shasta release.

-The management nodes are expected to have certain minimum firmware installed for BMC, node BIOS, and PCIe card firmware.
+The management nodes are expected to have certain minimum firmware installed for BMC, node BIOS, and PCIe cards.
 Where possible, the firmware should be updated prior to install.
 It is good to meet the minimum NCN firmware requirement before starting.

    >**Note:** When the PIT node is booted from the LiveCD, it is not possible to use the Firmware Action Service (FAS) to update the